 The optimal use of this feature assumes you will be moving from your current rackspace to rackspaces that are close to it (within two, if the default value of 5 is being used).
 As you move to a new rackspace, Gig Performer will then load and unload other rackspaces so that there are always two available before and two after where you are.
 This happens in the background and does not affect your audio.

-When using setlists, predictive loading prioritizes what gets loaded.
+When using setlists, the Predictive loading feature prioritizes what gets loaded.
 The current song is always fully loaded, after that are loaded, in order: the next song, previous song, and any further songs until the limit imposed by the Limit to maximum setting is reached.

 Predictive loading provides glitch-free instant switching among those rackspaces that are currently loaded, but with the tradeoff that you might not always be able to jump to an arbitrary rackspace without a short delay, depending on the particular plugin requirements.
 As a result, when using this option, you should configure your rackspaces in such a way that they are in rough order of when they will be needed in a performance, i.e. song intro -> first verse -> first chorus, etc. In that way, you can best ensure that you will never have to "jump" to another rackspace that is farther away that the specified number of loaded rackspaces (defined with the Limit to maximum field).